harbour/core/README.md

    in PATH at the same time.
 For the list of supported compilers, look up [Supported Platforms and C Compilers](#supported-platforms-and-c-compilers).
 3. GNU Make 3.81 or upper is required.
-A copy of this tool is included in all Harbour packages, so you don't have to do anything.
+A copy of this tool is included in the source package, so you don't have to do anything.
    If you want to get it separately, you can find it [here](https://sourceforge.net/projects/mingw/files/MinGW/Extension/make/)
    Unpack it to your PATH or Harbour source root directory,